-Out of the new pumpkin recipes that I have for you this week, this one is my favorite!
+Out of the new pumpkin recipes that I have for you this week, these pumpkin funnel cakes are my favorite!
 Not only is it tasty, but it is super simple to make.

 If you are local, you may have already seen this recipe.
 I shared this recipe a little early when I was on Good Things Utah.
 You can click on that link to see a video of me making it.